adas7232/adas7232.github.io/_posts/2022-08-21-Is-fasting-and-vegeterrien-diet-always-good-for-health.md

 author: abhijitdas
 paginate: true
 ---
 I always told and also thought that the vegetarian diet is best for health.
-I have no reason to doubt as I didnt find anyone who express any different opinion.
+I have no reason to doubt as I didn't find anyone who express any different opinion.
+Being a non-vegetarian
 I am a cancer survivor and lost my parents due to cancer.
 I also lost some of my close family members (mother's side) to cancer as well.
 Since then I am told (by my doctors) that I am in a high-risk zone.
 I do agree with that assessment as well.
 But is there anything I can do to confront that risk?
 When I lost my father due to lung cancer in 2019, I started thinking about it.
 Then during the same year, after a routine colonoscopy, pre-cancerous polyps are found.
 I started thinking more on the topic and then I looked into my lifestyle throughout the years up to that point.
 I realized the following –
 1. I always had stomach issues and had indigestion
 2. I had constipation but I didn’t look for a specific reason behind it